kiliman/tailwindui-crawler/README.md

 and Vue versions of the components.

 You can also download the "alpine" version of the components. ⚠️ WARNING: the alpine code is **NOT** production ready.
-It does not support accesiblity and is used to show a preview of how the component interactivity can be implemented.
+It does not support accesibility and is used to show a preview of how the component interactivity can be implemented.

 It also adds the ability to generate an index page that emulates the [tailwindui.com](https://tailwindui.com) website